MorelCorp/morelcorp.github.io/pages/planprism/index.md

 - [Support](/planprism/support/)

 > **Note:** PlanPrism is currently English-only.
 For more information about the theory behind the app or technical details, see the [Confidence Method](/planprism/confidence-method/) and [Architecture](/planprism/architecture/) sections.

+## Key Features

+- **Jira Integration**: Seamlessly connects to your Jira instance
+- **Confidence-Based Estimation**: Uses individual confidence ratios for more accurate planning
+- **Capacity-Aware Confidence Calculation**: Advanced formula that considers team capacity to determine sprint success probability
+- **Real-Time Cutline**: Drag and drop interface to adjust sprint scope
+- **Visual Planning**: See your sprint take shape as you move issues around
+- **Team Capacity Management**: Set and track your team's available hours
+- **Sprint Confidence Metrics**: Get real-time feedback on your planning decisions